 If your cruise line has formal nights, you likely will be packing some dressy clothing.
 Protect any parts of these clothes that could crush under pressure, like the shoulders of a suit jacket or dress, or the bodice of a formal gown.
 Ball up some tissue paper, and stuff these sections to help them keep their shape.

 Hang your clothes immediately

 When your luggage arrives at your stateroom on embarkation day, the last thing that most people want to do is unpack!
 But, the longer your clothes are squashed in your suitcase, the more creased they can become.

 Tip: There are never enough hangers in stateroom closets!
 When your steward when visits your room for the initial introduction, ask for extra hangers.
 (Find out more about what your room steward can and can’t do for you in Eight Things That Will Surprise New Cruisers).

 Hang your clothes as soon as you can, and you’ll have the added benefit of more room in your cabin!
 Those bulky suitcases can slip right under the bed.

 Pack wrinkle release spray

 When wrinkle release spray first came on the market, I ran right out and bought a bottle.
 I was spending a full day each week ironing in between loads of laundry for the three of us, so I was super excited for this miracle product!

 But, wrinkle-release spray does a pretty good job getting wrinkles out of some fabrics.
 I have the best luck when using it on jersey and piqué knits, like t-shirts, polos, and casual knit dresses.

 Wrinkle release spray won’t make your clothing look as crisp as an iron does, but I always take it when I travel to remove the worst of the wrinkles.

 Simply spray your garment lightly, tug the wrinkles out, and hang to dry.

-Since it has a light scent, it’s also great if you packed light and want to re-wear some of your clothing during your cruise.
+Since it has a light scent, it’s also great if you pack light for your cruise and want to re-wear some of your clothing during your cruise.